hellbertos/Neighborhood-Map/README.md

 This mini app offers a segment of my neighborhood and few of the cooler aspects of within; from shops to restaurants to points of interest.

 Please download the repository and open the index.html file in a modern web browser, preferably the latest Google Chrome, to run this app.

+### Thanks to:
+There are far too many resources for me to rewind to now, but Stack Overflow,"You are my friend".
+Udacity Discussion forums threads on the topic were very helpful as was rewatching a few videos as well as running back through some of the exercises.

+I do recall a few specific "Shouts out":

+* Andrew R - Udacity Forum Mentor - BIG UPS! to Andrew for all his help, insight and encouragement: particularly, [this thread](https://discussions.udacity.com/t/yelp-api-oauth-issue/40606/12).